 Benefits vary according to Grant Category.
 The list below is a summary of benefits for the U.S. Fulbright Student Program (Joint Country Awards).

 - Monthly maintenance allowance of 1300 USD (increased by 150 USD per month for up to two dependents)

-- Baggage allowance of up to 200 USD (for grantee only)
+- Excess baggage allowance up to $200 (for grantee only)

-- Modern Greek language lesson allowance of up to 450 USD (for grantee only)
+- A Modern Greek language lessons allowance up to $450 (for grantee only)

 - Books/Research Materials allowance of up to 350 USD (for grantee only)

-- Accident and Sickness Program for Exchanges (ASPE).
-Provided by the U.S. Department of State
+- Accident and Sickness Program for Exchanges (ASPE) Health Benefit Plan